futel/twilio-sip-server/README-deploy.md

 Fill .env to match .env.sample as described in README-aws.

-## Deploy the service to the dev and prod environments
+## Deploy the service to the stage and prod environments

 We need to deploy to either environment if they don't exist yet.
-If we are starting out, we need to create dev and prod.
+If we are starting out, we need to create stage and prod.
 Normally, both environments will always exist from then on, but if for some reason we have destroyed either, we will need to recreate them.
-It is not an error to deploy to an existing enviroment, this is how we update dev during development, but we normally don't want to update prod except by promoting dev.
+It is not an error to deploy to an existing enviroment, this is how we update stage during development, but we normally don't want to update prod except by promoting stage.

 All serverless toolkit commands are executed in the dialer directory.
 Api commands can be executed in any directory.

-Deploy to dev.
+Deploy to stage.

-    twilio serverless:deploy
+    twilio serverless:deploy --environment=stage

 Deploy to prod.
 Don't do this if prod is in use except in emergencies!